 - Exchange drinks.
 If you still want something hot in the morning, an organic herbal tea can be great.
 Tulsi/Holy Basil tea can be super helpful as it’s an adaptogenic herb.
 Be health supporting instead of health depleting!

 - B vitamins.
 Increase B vitamins via food and/or supplementation (most people need both).
 A green smoothie is a great way to do this!
-As far as supplements, I use and have clients a liquid supplement called Max B (you can check it out here).
+As far as supplements, I use and have clients use a liquid supplement called Max B (you can check it out here).

 While you are in the process of coming out of your coffee habit, here are some things to keep in mind.

 - Get the best quality coffee that you can find.
 Coffee is a highly sprayed crop so it is important to get a clean organic source.
-This is what we use/sell.
-(Mind you, this is sold for the purpose of coffee enemas but it does test good in terms of quality.)

 - Increase your water intake to be at least half your weight in ounces PLUS one additional ounce for every ounce of coffee you drink.
 (So, for example, if you weigh 200 pounds and drink 20 ounces of coffee per day, you need at least 100 ounces PLUS 20 ounces of water per day.)